mudassirahmad/RAG-based-Chatbot/README.md

 #### Initiate a Conversational Chain

-- Set up the conversational AI using `get_conversational_chain()`, which integrates a language model with memory and a retrieval-based system.
+- Set up the conversational AI using `get_conversational_chain()`, which integrates a Google Generative AI language model `embedding-001` with memory and a retrieval-based system.

 ---